Caching

 Cleaning the Cache

-Remove cache entries older than a specified number of days:
+Remove cache entries that haven’t been used in a given number of days:

 ivpm cache clean --days 7